wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-overview-teams-calling/includes/deploy-teams-calling.md

 You can define network regions, network sites, and subnets using the Teams admin center.
 Alternatively, you can use PowerShell.
 For details, read [Manage your network topology for cloud voice features in Microsoft Teams](https://docs.microsoft.com/microsoftteams/manage-your-network-topology)

 Verify that all locations can connect to Office 365 or Microsoft 365.
-For additional information on network requirements, see [Prepare your organization's network for Microsoft Teams](https://docs.microsoft.com/microsoftteams/prepare-network).
+For more information on network requirements, see [Prepare your organization's network for Microsoft Teams](https://docs.microsoft.com/microsoftteams/prepare-network).

 ## Configure Calling Plan if not using Direct Routing